rigetti/pyquil/docs/source/advanced_usage.rst

     RZ(-2.0) 0
     H 0

-A more sophisticated feature of pyQuil is that it can create templates of Quil programs in ParametricProgram objects.
-An example use of these templates is in exponentiating a Hamiltonian that is parametrized by a constant.
+The ``exponential_map`` function returns a function allowing you to fill in a multiplicative constant later.
 This commonly occurs in variational algorithms.
 The function ``exponential_map`` is used to compute exp[-i * alpha * H] without explicitly filling in a value for alpha.

 .. code:: python